Historical Trek – A Great Adventure Beckons

 There are two excellent accounts of the magnificent adventure undertaken by Lady Jane Franklin, who, although the wife of Tasmania’s highest office holder, demanded that she walk through what is still some of Australia’s toughest country.
 The first account was written by David Burn in 1843, a journalist who accompanied the 30-person party.
 And the second, titled Recollections of Sir John and Lady Jane Franklin in Tasmania. was written some years after the event by the expedition leader James Calder.

 How to organize?
-The man to talk to is Trevor Norton, master of the Stormbreaker, which does upwards of thirty trips a season up the Gordon River right past you’re departure point.
-Trevor knows this track better than anyone and he’s not only a very nice person, he is profoundly knowledgeable.
+The man to talk to is Trevor Norton, master of the Stormbreaker, which does upwards of sixty trips a season up the Gordon River right past you’re departure point.
+Trevor knows this track better than anyone and he’s not only a very nice person, he’s profoundly knowledgeable.
 He will tell you everything about your challenge, take you to Eagle Creek, and arrange to pick you up.
 Trust him, we do.
 In this world of extreme adventures, Trevor Norton is your man.